jennyknuth/dashboard/app/components/sensortag/sensortag-instructions.md

 2. Save the block.
 You have just told your sensor tag block to connect via bluetooth to your sensor tag (address stored in a variable called `SENSORTAG_ADDRESS` for you).

 #### Turn on your LED by signaling a state change
 >StateChange blocks maintain a state and only notify signals when the state changes.
-This is a useful block for detecting when some conditions have changed - in this case, when the orientation of the SensorTag has changed.
-Each time the block's state changes a signal is emitted that contains both the new state (`state`) and the previous state (`prev_state`).
+This is a useful block for detecting when some conditions have changed—in this case, when the orientation of the SensorTag has changed.
+Each time the block's state changes, a signal is emitted that contains both the new state (`state`) and the previous state (`prev_state`).

 1. Click on the **SC** category on the right side pane of the designer
 2. Drag the `+ State Change` template block onto your canvas